Saint-Casimir, Quebec

-Saint-Casimir is a small village of about 1800 people in the Portneuf Regional County Municipality in the province of Quebec, Canada.
+Saint-Casimir is a municipality of about 1500 people in the Portneuf Regional County Municipality in the province of Quebec, Canada.
 It is located on the Sainte-Anne River, about 80 km southwest of Quebec City and 50 km northeast of Trois-Rivières.

-It was founded in 1836 by people who came from Ste-Anne-de-la-Pérade following to the east along the Sainte-Anne.
+It was founded in 1836 by people who came from Sainte-Anne-de-la-Pérade following to the east along the Sainte-Anne.

 The name of Saint-Casimir was given in honour of Mr. Casimir Déry, a notary who paid for the construction of the church, which is in the top 10 of the most beautiful churches in the province of Québec.
 In turn, the church, and the town, is named after Saint Casimir, a patron saint of Poland, Lithuania, and youth.

+History

+Saint-Casimir was founded in 1836 by people who came from Sainte-Anne-de-la-Pérade following to the east along the Sainte-Anne.
+In 1845, the Parish Municipality of Saint Casimir was formed, abolished in 1847, and reestablished in 1855.
+Its post office opened in 1852.

+The Village Municipalities of Saint-Casimir and Saint-Casimir-Est split off from the parish municipality in 1912 and 1913 respectively.